ouspg/CompSec/Lab5_ChipWhisperer/README.md

 __What to do to complete this task?__

-Return your code + screenshot of the Python console.
+**Return your working code (your modified PASSWORD_BYPASS.py) and screenshot of the Python console (which shows output when correct password is guessed).**

 ## B) Breaking RSA
 In this task you will explore the principles of breaking RSA implementation by analysing power traces.
 Basic idea is to detect conditional code branch execution from power trace and then deduct the private key that device uses internally.